AnnieTranMG/shuwadetection/README.md

 # Shuwa Detection
-Shuwa (Japanese Sign Language) Detection Program using Machine Learning
+Step by Step what I did in the process of building a Shuwa (Japanese Sign Language) Detection Program using Machine Learning